Learning Robust Satellite Attitude Dynamics with Physics-Informed Normalising Flow

 In equations (\ref{eq:dotw}) and (\ref{eq:totangmom}), $\Delta \hat \omega$ and $\hat{\dot \omega}$ represent the predicted change in angular velocity and the predicted angular acceleration, calculated as $\hat{\dot \omega} = \Delta \hat \omega / \Delta t$. $\Delta \hat \omega_{rw}$ is the change in angular velocity of the RWs computed with eq. (\ref{eq:wrw}) using $\hat{\dot \omega}$. \textit{B} is the batch size.

 Equation (\ref{eq:total_loss}) shows the total loss used in our physics-informed experiments, as the weighted sum of the data-driven and physics-informed losses.

 Here $\alpha$ and $\beta$ are used to change the relative weight of the two loss functions.
-We experimented with fixed hand-selected values and with the Lagrangian dual approach (\cite{lagr_paper}), which automatically learns the best multipliers with a sub-gradient method during training.
+We experimented with fixed hand-selected values and with the Lagrangian dual approach (\cite{lagr_paper}), which automatically learns the best multipliers with a sub-gradient method during training, dynamically changing the relative importance of the two losses based on the performance of the model.
 In the latter case $\alpha = (1-\beta)$, and $\beta$ was constrained in the interval [0, 1].